Nick Pratto Player Props: Royals vs. Guardians

 Nick Pratto At The Plate

-- In 26.4% of his games this year, Pratto has driven in at least one run.
-In six of those games (11.3%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.
+- Pratto has an RBI in 14 of 54 games this year, with multiple RBI in six of them.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.